-In the words of the videogamers he hates so much, PWN3D.
+In the words of the videogames, he hates so much, PWN3D.
 His response?
-To file a police report claiming her very touch on his person constituted battery, or in other words, demanding that police officers were needed to defend him from the Death Grip of a fifty year old woman.
-Janet Reno went on to supervise the convictions of the Unabomber, Timothy McVeigh and the World Trade Center bombers.
+To file a police report claiming her very touch on his person constituted battery, or in other words, demanding those police officers were needed to defend him from the Death Grip of a fifty-year-old woman.
+Janet Reno went on to supervise the convictions of the Unabomber, Timothy McVeigh, and the World Trade Center bombers.
 Jack went on to pick and lose fights against people who provide home entertainment.

 2. Batman of Rap